-Travel insurance can provide peace of mind as well as financial protection if your vacation or business trip is one of the 17 percent that’s impacted annually by medical conditions, severe weather, or mechanical or carrier-caused problems.1 But you have to do your homework and understand the details to know if the travel insurance you’re considering will offer the coverage your trip requires.
+Travel insurance can provide peace of mind as well as financial protection if your vacation or business trip is canceled, especially in these days of pandemics and widespread logistical disruptions.
+But you have to do your homework and understand the details to know if the travel insurance you’re considering will offer the coverage your trip requires.

 The basics of travel insurance

-Before diving into the types of travel insurance available, you should understand one basic principle: most insurance plans only cover prepaid, non-refundable expenses.
-Example: you’re on a cruise and decide spur of the moment to book an island excursion.
+Before diving into the types of travel insurance available, you should understand one basic principle: Most insurance plans only cover prepaid, non-refundable expenses.
+Example: you’re on a cruise and decide on the spur of the moment to book an island excursion.
 If that excursion gets cancelled, you likely wouldn’t be covered since it was not pre-paid before you set sail.

 Megan Freedman, executive director of the US Travel Insurance Association, said in an interview: “The most common travel insurance is trip cancellation, which is actually a package – or comprehensive plan including three types of coverage: financial, medical, and assistance.”